psychemedia/storytelling-notes/_macpherson_to_do.md

 TO DO

 * The story of Macpherson is thus detailed by a person signing himself B. G., New Monthly Magazine, vol. I. p.
 142: "James Macpherson was born of a beautiful gipsy, who, at a great wedding, attracted the notice of a half-intoxicated Highland gentleman.
 He acknowledged the child, and had him reared in his house, until he lost his life in bravely pursuing a hostile clan, to recover a spreach of cattle taken from Badenoch.
 The gipsy woman, hearing of this disaster, in her rambles the following summer, came and took away her boy; but she often returned with him, to wait upon his relations and clansmen, who never failed to clothe him well, besides giving money to his mother.
 He grew up to beauty, strength, and stature, rarely equalled.
-His sword is still preserved at Duff House, a rescience of the Earl of Fife, and few men of our day could carry, far less wield it, as a weapon of war; and if it must be owned that his prowess was
+His sword is still preserved at Duff House, a residence of the Earl of Fife, and few men of our day could carry, far less wield it, as a weapon of war; and if it must be owned that his prowess was